thoth-station/qeb-hwt/README.rst

 This is the implementation of https://github.com/apps/qeb-hwt.

-Let Bots, powered with AI and continuously learning to increase its knowledge, manage your dependencies.
+Let Bots, powered with AI and continuously learning to increase its knowledge, manage your dependencies..

 Installation
 ============